3lvia/core-github-actions-runner/README.md

 ### Syncing with upstream

-The configuraiton for the image is based on the [GitHub Actions Runner](https://github.com/actions/runner-images) repository.
+The configuraiton for the image is based on the GitHub [runner-images](https://github.com/actions/runner-images) repository.
 We have copied the configuration for the Ubuntu 22.04 image, and made some modifications.
 These modifications are mainly removeing/adding software.